ethereum/remix-ide/docs/unittesting.md

 ```
 <u>Instructions to use:</u>

-1. Parameters must be defined in the method natspec
+1. Parameters must be defined in the method's natspec
 2. Each parameter key should be prefixed with a hash (**#**) and end with a colon following a space (**:&nbsp;**) like `#sender: ` & `#value: `
-3. For now, customization is available for parameters `sender` & `value` only
+3. For now, customization is only available for parameters `sender` & `value`
-4. Sender is `from` address of a transaction which is accessed using `msg.sender` inside a contract method.
+4. Sender is the `from` address of a transaction which is accessed using `msg.sender` inside a contract method.
 It should be defined in a fixed format as '**account-**<account_index>'
 5. `<account_index>` varies from `0-2` before remix-ide release v0.10.0 and `0-9` afterwards
 6. `remix_accounts.sol` must be imported in your test file to use custom `sender`
 7. Value is `value` sent along with a transaction in `wei` which is accessed using `msg.value` inside a contract method.
 It should be a number.